How to Do More with Less in Simulation

-What High-Resource Organizations Can Learn From Low-Resource Simulation Success
+What High-Resource Organisations Can Learn From Low-Resource Simulation Success

-In 2015, more than 300,000 women died during pregnancy and immediately following childbirth.1 99% of these deaths occurred in developing countries.2 Laerdal Global Health (LGH), a not-for-profit organization funded by Laerdal Medical, develops programs to reduce maternal and infant mortality rates in low-resource countries.
-We believe a lot can be learned from LGH’s experience that can be transferred to high-resourse environments.
+In 2015, more than 300,000 women died during pregnancy and immediately following childbirth.1 99% of these deaths occurred in developing countries.2 Laerdal Global Health (LGH), a not-for-profit organisation funded by Laerdal Medical, develops programs to reduce maternal and infant mortality rates in low-resource countries.
+We believe a lot can be learned from LGH’s experience that can be transferred to high-resource environments.

 LGH was founded in 2010.
 Working in partnership with Jhiepego, the American Academy of Pediatrics, and the Church of Latter-Day Saints, LGH has helped make tremendous improvements in the health of new mothers and newborns in developing countries.
 A study in Tanzania, for example, measured the success of the Helping Babies Breathe Program with a sustained 47% reduction in early neonatal mortality within 24 hours and a 24% reduction in fresh stillbirths after 2 years.3 These same solutions that have made a difference in Tanzania can do the same in the United States and elsewhere.